AnthonyMaddox/sei38-project4/README.md

 ## About

 ###### This repository is a javscript project.
 It was designed for the General Assembly Software Engineering Immersive program.
-This application tests the user on their knowledge of poisonois plants.
+This application tests the user on their knowledge of poisonous plants.

 ## Requirements

-###### All you need is a phone, tablet or computer with mouse and a browser installed.
+###### All you need is a phone, tablet or computer with a mouse and browser installed.

 #### Recommended:

-###### Apple computer/Google Chrome
+###### Iphone/Tablet

-## The Mars Rover
+## Poisonous Plants

-###### The main goals of NASA's Mars Rover are to determine whether life arose on Mars, characterize the climate and geology of Mars and prave the way for human exploration.
+###### Poisonous plants trigger a variety of allergic reactions to humans from mild dermatitis to unbearable blistering and serious internal damage if ingested.
+We all are susceptible to varying degrees.
+It is important to be aware of whats out there and what affects you personally.

 ## Instructions

-###### Click on the hamburger menu in the upper-right corner of your screen.
-Click on any of the cameras to generate an image that they have taken.
-Click on 'Rover Camera Info' to learn more about the Mars Rover cameras.
+###### After loading the page, 'click' or 'tap' on the middle picture, or 'press' the right arrow key to enter the forest and start testing your knowledge of poisonous plants.
+Enter your guess before flipping over the next card or you'll never leave....
+Guess all 14 poisonous plants correctly and you will escape the forest!

-#### For more information on the NASA API portal visit https://api.nasa.gov/
+#### For more information on poisonous plants visit: https://api.nasa.gov/